MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## Microsoft Planner schema

 Microsoft Planner overwrites the definition of ObjectId and ResultStatus in the [Common schema](#common-schema).
-Microsoft Planner's ObjectId definition is bound to each of Microsoft Planner's record type and will be illustrated individually.
+Microsoft Planner's ObjectId definition is bound to each Microsoft Planner's record type and will be illustrated individually.

 Microsoft Planner's ResultStatus is defined as the following.

 ### Enum: ResultStatus - Type: Edm.Int32